Will Ohio Legalize Marijuana in 2020 for Recreational Use?

 However, the state faces some obstacles when it comes to the full legalization of recreational marijuana.
 Let’s take a look at what’s happening the state, who’s for and who’s against legalizing marijuana in Ohio in 2019, as well as the initiatives that are taking place and their chances are of succeeding.

 Voters in the state have already given the thumbs up to medical marijuana legislation.
-Although the program, which was approved by voters in 2016, has gotten off to a slow start, dispensaries are expected to commence sales in early 2019.
+Although the program, which was approved by voters in 2016, has gotten off to a slow start, dispensaries started selling medical cannabis in early 2019.
 Because of this, residents seem to be lightening up about lighting up a recreational marijuana program.

 The 2019 Ohio Marijuana Legalization Initiative